-You must choose your courses (for both semesters) no later than at the end of week 2 of semester 1 (27 September 2019) although we encourage students to make their choice during the Welcome Week or in Week 1.
+You must choose your courses (for both semesters) no later than at the end of week 2 of your joining semester although we encourage students to make their choice during the Welcome Week or in Week 1.
 A course choice form should be completed and returned to the Graduate School office reception by that deadline.
 The form can also be emailed to firstname.lastname@example.org - the subject line must clearly state the email contains a course choice form.

 For MSc by Research students, your particular degree programme will require that certain courses are taken.
 If your programme has optional courses, these are discussed with your subject Programme Director (the Postgraduate Advisor) and, where appropriate, your supervisor bearing in mind any Research Council requirements, and any particular training needs raised by your anticipated research.
 You can have a look at available courses in Path.

 Questions about the suitability of a course for a particular student are decided by the Course Organiser, in consultation if necessary with the Director of Postgraduate Research.

 For PhD students, course choices are discussed with your Supervisor(s) and your subject area Postgraduate Advisor, bearing in mind the requirements of your particular degree programme, Research Council requirements, and any particular training needs raised by your anticipated research.

 In general, you should bear in mind:

-- Students with practical command of particular research skills should not take courses which reproduce what they have already learned; exemption from the core courses is available for students who can demonstrate proficiency in that area (through previous qualifcations and/or work experience).
+- Students with practical command of particular research skills should not take courses which reproduce what they have already learned; exemption from the core courses is available for students who can demonstrate proficiency in that area (through previous qualifications and/or work experience).

 - The Graduate School's training in research methods assumes existing qualifcations or experience in social sciences; courses are not generally suitable for students with no prior knowledge.